-The WWRR doctor is one of only four in the country currently providing volunteer critical care support to the National Ambulance Service.
+The WWRR doctor is one of only a few, in the country currently providing volunteer critical care support to the National Ambulance Service.
 This level of care exceeds the scope of practice of an Advanced Paramedic and includes such interventions as: RSI (general anaesthetic), analgesia, sedation, thoracostomy and thoracotomy.

 Additionally, the doctor is able to discharge patients at scene if transport to hospital is not required, thereby freeing up ambulance resources for other calls.

 The WWRR RRV is visible to NAS NEOC and the Emergency Medical Dispatcher can identify when it is the closest resource to a call and contact the doctor via telephone or radio.

 WWRR can also respond via NAS NEOC to a request from a crew on scene for critical car support, when they have identified that a patient may benefit.